Skip to main content

 Canada has taken a compulsory policy approach to climate ambition that includes a price on carbon, prescriptive regulations for methane, the clean fuels regulation and a proposed emissions cap on the sector.
 On the other hand, the United States Congress has failed to pass meaningful climate policy and is instead providing billions of dollars in cash and tax incentives through the Inflation Reduction Act, or IRA, to achieve reductions.
 The Supreme Court of the United States has also consistently undercut the ability of the President to regulate the oil and natural gas sector through executive order.
 The contrast in approaches has made it more challenging to attract investment into Canada for the deployment of emissions reductions technology, and it undercuts the clean-tech ecosystem that traditional industries have spurred here in Canada.

-As the has acknowledged, Canada must correct this cross-border disadvantage by shifting its focus from a pure sticks approach to one that includes more carrots in order to maintain the country's climate leadership.
+As the Deputy Prime Minister has acknowledged, Canada must correct this cross-border disadvantage by shifting its focus from a pure sticks approach to one that includes more carrots in order to maintain the country's climate leadership.
 EPAC has proposals to address two specific gaps created by the IRA in CCUS and methane mitigation.

 First, regarding CCUS, members should know that EPAC represents the operators of three of the four largest operating CCUS facilities in the country and has other members that are actively investing in new CCUS projects and technologies.
 The government should be congratulated for its CCUS investment tax credit, or ITC, which helps make these projects more economical.
 However, with the IRA including a guaranteed tax credit of $85 per tonne of carbon sequestered, capital for CCUS projects has shifted from Canada to the United States.
 As publicly stated by Entropy, a subsidiary of EPAC member Advantage Energy, this is because enhancements through the IRA have created a stronger CCUS incentive market in the United States with significantly more carbon pricing certainty.